 Of course, it still depends on what package you have, and whether that package is available on your chosen device.
-So let’s review the top two contenders for Mobile and Internet access.
-Right now, they are the NRL Live Pass and Foxtel Now Live Streaming.
+So let’s review two of the top contenders for Mobile and Internet access: the NRL Live Pass and Foxtel Now Live Streaming.

 What is the NRL Live Pass?

 This is the official app for the NRL Telstra Premiership.
 The NRL Live Pass (formerly NRL Digital Pass) gives you access to stream live games via either a weekly or annual subscription.

 What does it offer?